PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

     :returns: A table of tags, using strings as keys and values

-  .. method:: DNSQuestion:getTrailingData() -> table
+  .. method:: DNSQuestion:getTrailingData() -> string

     .. versionadded:: 1.4.0

     Get all data following the DNS message.

-    :returns: A list of 8-bit integers
+    :returns: The trailing data as a null-safe string

   .. method:: DNSQuestion:sendTrap(reason)